axilos22/Ami_project/README.md

 -The motes should now communicate and the change of state should be visible.

+#Debugging
+-A subroutine has been implemented allowing to print information on the USB1 port.
+The commands to run are stored into "output.sh".

+-Running the script directly may have some unexpected behavior, so it is safer to execute these two commands in a terminal.

 #Troubleshooting
 -The mote only pair once.
 It is normal that the pairing only happend once.
 A paired mote will automatically refuse any pairing with an already paired mote.